YasserB94/OOP-Introduction/README.md

 ### Extending
 Yaay this also kind-of works like other languages, the research and extra study hours are really paying off here.
 What's that whisper I heard for the x'd time ?
-> I'm more a printer kidn of guy ?
+> I'm more a printer kind of guy ?
 ```php
 print_r($value)
 ```
 > print_r — Prints human-readable information about a variable

 Allrighty, human readable.
 I am kind of human!

 Goodbye echo, I'll see you when I need you.
+Ah,
-Ah, hello echo! c'mon PHP, I said I liked you! why don't you give me an easy way to add line breaks between my messy print_r's ={
+hello echo! c'mon PHP, I said I liked you! why don't you give me an easy way to add line breaks between my messy print_r's ={

 Ah, for the actual exercise, I can't print the alcoholPercentage in 2 different ways because it hurts my heart to make it public.
 And I don't want to interfere with my new found love for PHP!

 ### Private
 Mhhhmmm I'm loving this external classfile, no copy pasta.
 And my stuborness on the previous exercise made this work on it's own :D

 This made me chuckle tough! would they notice ? :p
 >Make sure that you use the variables and not just this text line.